transcriptionpro/wuc-new/_people/roger-ver.md

 ## Bitcoin.com

 Ver owns the Bitcoin.com domain name.
-He originally rented out the domain to Chinese Bitcoin exchange OKCoin.
-After an argument over payments and terms of the agreements, Ver took back control of the site.
+He originally rented the domain to Chinese Bitcoin exchange OKCoin.
+Ver retained control after an argument over payments and terms of the agreements.

-Since then, Ver has updated the Bitcoin.com site to include information on getting started with Bitcoin, a forum and a news section.
+Since then, Ver has updated the Bitcoin.com site to include information about BCAsh which is the result of a hard fork of the Bitcoin network on 1 Aug 2017.

 ## MemoryDealers